docker-archive/communitytools-image2docker-win/README.rst

 Prerequisites
 =============

-Windows 10 with the Anniversary Update is required on the system that is using this module.
-You may also be able to use Windows Server 2016 to run this module.
+Windows Server 2016, or Windows 10 with the Anniversary Update is required on the system that is using this module.

+The module generates a [Dockerfile](https://docs.docker.com/engine/reference/builder/) which you can build into a Docker image.
+The system running the `ConvertTo-Dockerfile` command does not need Docker installed, but you will need [Docker setup on Windows](https://github.com/docker/labs/blob/master/windows/windows-containers/Setup.md) to build images and run containers.

 Installation
 =============